The 24th International Conference on Information Integration and Web Intelligence

-"Collecting, Processing, Analysing and Storing Data/Information to Support Human Activities"
+"Collecting, Processing, Analysing and Storing Data/Information to Support Human Intelligence"

-ALL accepted iiWAS2021 papers will be published by ACM International Conference Proceedings Series and the supplemental proceedings (ISBN: 978-1-4503-9556-4) which will be archived in the ACM Digital Library, and indexed by DBLP, Ei Compendex, Scopus and submitted to be reviewed by Thomson Reuters Conference Proceedings Citation Index (ISI Web of Science).
-Selected high-quality papers will be invited to be published, after revision and extension, in special issues of international journals.
+ALL accepted iiWAS2022 papers will be published by Springer in their Lecture Notes in Computer Science (LNCS).
+LNCS volumes are indexed in the Conference Proceedings Citation Index (CPCI), part of Clarivate Analytics’ Web of Science; Scopus; EI Engineering Index; Google Scholar; DBLP; etc. Selected high-quality papers will be invited to be published, after revision and extension, in special issues of international journals.

 Data and information are crucial in providing evidence based decision making in many aspect of human activities, as an individual or as a group.
 The way information and communication technology are used to collect, process, analysis and store data has always evolves.
 New techniques are invented, existing techniques are improved and old techniques are integrated to the new.
 Each of these provided some challenges and opportunities to our research community in finding the best way to meet these challenges. iiWAS provides research community with the opportunity to share and discuss their ideas.